orjujeng/UnsmartFund/README.md

 # UnsmartFund
-This is n Springboot  Mybatis and Thymeleaf project.
+This is a Springboot  Mybatis and Thymeleaf project.